Intellivisionn/ElectricNose/README.md

 ---

-**Developed for the Electric Nose Project — 4th Semester, Spring 2025.**
+**Developed for the Electronic Nose Project — 4th Semester, Spring 2025.**